v-nicolas/tnm/README.md

 ### DEPENDENCIES

-    1. libmongoc (with APT system: apt install libmongoc-dev)
+TNM currently has the following dependencies:

-    2. libssl (with APT system: apt install libssl-dev)
+1. `libmongoc`, which can be installed on machines with the apt package manager (like Debian) using the command `apt install libmongoc-dev`

-    Possibility to disable thios option.
+2. `libssl` which can be installed on machines with the apt package manager using `apt install libssl-dev`

-    For this delete in Makefile this line:
+It is possible to disable the thios option by removing the following line from the Makefile:

 ```
                             -DHAVE_SSL -DHAVE_MONGOC \
 ```